oem/arachne.nvim/README.md

 require('arachne').new()
 ```

-*rename*
+**rename**

-Allows the renaming of the note, by providing a new title and tags (orreusing the old ones):
+Allows the renaming of the note, by providing a new title and tags (or reusing the old ones):

 ```lua
 require('arachne').rename()